ICAMS/Kanapy/README.md

 (knpy) $ kanapy genDocs
 ```

-The updated HTML documentation can then be found at
+The updated HTML documentation can then be found under
-*kanapy/docs/builds/html*.
+"kanapy/docs/builds/html".

 # Dependencies